AIT-brainlab/aibrainlab.co/content/en/_index.md

 ---
-hero: AI Brain Lab is a Thai venture studio at Asian Institute of Technology focusing on grooming and supporting AI-related startups.
-We are interested in the areas of natural language processing, speech recognition, medical imaging, and finance.
+hero: AI Brain Lab is an AI service provider based at Bangkok, Thailand.
+Delving into diverse AI realms such as natural language processing, medical imaging, and ESG-related AI, we bring innovation to your fingertips.
-hero2: We seek to support young talent to build their dreams, while supporting them especially on the initial stage, including monthly compensation, finding investors, finding partners, and other infrastructural support.
+hero2: At AI Brain Lab, our core focus revolves around grasping your business needs, crafting exceptional user experiences, and fostering meaningful partnerships.
+Join us on a serene journey where your goals align seamlessly with our primary mission.

 bt1: Demo
 bt2: Contact Us

-f1_title: Language
+f1_title: Language / Speech
-f1_desc: Specialized in providing customized Thai language solution using large language models and ChatGPT.
+f1_desc: Specialized in providing customized Thai language/speech solution using large language models and ChatGPT.
-f2_title: Speech
+f3_title: Report generation
-f2_desc: Specialized in providing customized Thai speech solution using state-of-art transcriber, synthesizer, language models, and emotional AI.
+f3_desc: Streamline and enhance the report creation process by transforming raw data into comprehensive and coherent reports, saving time and ensuring consistency.
-f3_title: Medical imaging
+f2_title: Medical imaging
-f3_desc: Specialized in providing solutions to medical imaging using AI and image-text multimodal models.
+f2_desc: Specialized in providing solutions to medical imaging using AI and image-text multimodal models.

 use_cases_title: Demo
 use_cases_slogan: This is what you can do